 Not only due to having larger Type I muscles that women can handle higher training volume but because of the female sex hormone estrogen as well.

 As an anti-catabolic hormone, estrogen not only reduces protein breakdown but also prevent body muscle damage during exercises, allowing women to handle more volume without being overtrained.

 One study concluded that men who trained bench press in a greater range of motion (ROM) did not gain more strength.
 However, the result was different when the study was replicated in women.

 The researchers in the study found out that women can handle and tolerate full ROM higher training stress than men.

-Others researchers replicated it and used women as subjects instead.
-The later study concluded that the more sets the said women done, the more muscle mass they gained.
+Other researchers replicated it and used women as subjects instead.
+The latter study concluded that the more sets the said women did, the more muscle mass they gained.

 The same happened to one study regarding the responses of both young men and women to resistance training.
-In the said study, women responded better to negatives bench press than men.
+In the said study, women responded better to negative bench presses than men.

-Often, heavy lengthening muscle contractions contribute severe muscle damage.
-However, the study concluded that women tolerated training stress than men.
+Often, heavy lengthening muscle contractions contribute to severe muscle damage.
+However, the study concluded that women tolerated training stress more than men.